RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 Here for the anisotropic 2HKM in the present case, if the Kondo scale $\TK(J,J_z) \ll \ER \ll D=1$ for each impurity individually is just several orders of magnitude smaller than all other energy scales, effects of finite-bandwidth are still considerable.
 In order to reach the wide-band scaling limit (here $J\lesssim 0.02$), the single-impurity Kondo scale is already {\it many many} orders of magnitude lower than the band width $D=1$ ($\TK \lesssim 10^{-40}$), as demonstrated in \Fig{fig:RKKY-wband}, and also consistent with the literature on the single-impurity case \cite{Hanl14}.
 In the present case, we see that similar arguments also carry over to the RKKY regime, even if Kondo physics is irrelevant (in the sense that it sets in at {\it much} smaller energy scales, even much smaller than any temperature of practical interest).

 In the RKKY regime and in the wide-band limit, the impurities are expected to be well decoupled from the bath and described by $\HR {=} -\ER \left( S^+_L S^-_R + \mathrm{H.c.} \right)$ [cf. \App{App:RKKY:PT}] with the dynamically generated effective direct RKKY impurity coupling \ER.
 The impurities are thus expected in the $S_z^\mathrm{tot}{=}0$ triplet state $|0\rangle \equiv \tfrac{1}{\sqrt{2}} |{\uparrow \downarrow} {+} {\downarrow\uparrow} \rangle$ which yields the low-energy static spin correlation $\langle S_L^z S_R^z \rangle = -1/4$.
 In practice, however, one sees substantial deviations from this expectation value up to nearly 20\% for $J=0.1$ in the NRG data even using $J_z=0$ as shown in \Fig{fig:RKKY-wband}(a).
-Hence these deviations must derive from finite bandwidth, but also higher-order processes that go beyond second order PT [see \App{App:RKKY:PT}].
+Hence these deviations must derive from higher-order processes that go beyond second order PT [see \App{App:RKKY:PT}].
+The coupling to the bath remains finite in the low-energy regime, thus inducing fluctuations in the impurity spin configuration.
 These deviations can be reduced systematically by lowering the Kondo coupling $J$, e.g., having a deviation already below 1\% for $J \lesssim 0.02$.
 As shown in \Fig{fig:RKKY-wband}(a) the static expectation value $\langle S_L^z S_R^z \rangle$ approaches $-1/4$ in a polynomial fashion as $J$ is lowered, down to the smallest $J$ considered.
 Therefore, indeed, the deviations seen in \Fig{fig:RKKY-wband}(a) are clearly due to finite bandwidth.
 This demonstrates that finite bandwidth does play an observable role in the Kondo setting \cite{Hanl14} when comparing numerical to analytical results if the latter strictly assumed the wideband limit.
 If one considers the wide-band scaling limit reached within deviations in observables of about $10^{-3}$, this suggests approximately $J \lesssim 0.02$ in \Fig{fig:RKKY-wband}(a).
 On the single impurity level, this already corresponds to astronomically small Kondo scales $\TK \ll 10^{-40}$ in \Fig{fig:RKKY-wband}(b) consistent with earlier NRG studies \cite{Hanl14}.
 From a physics point of view, however, we do not expect that the observed minor variations change the overall physical picture in any significant qualitative manner.